raleel/mythras-srd/0006_Vehicles.md

 Systems: 3

-**Traits** : Ejector Seat, Enhanced Performance, Superior Handling, Surveillance Suite, Tough, Weaponised
+**Traits** : Ejector Seat, Enhanced Performance, Superior Handling, Surveillance Suite, Tough, Weaponized

 **Weapons** : Oil slick dispenser, smoke dispenser, twin linked medium machine guns

 **Description** : A souped-up luxury car, sports car or similar, this car is built to go fast and give as good as it takes in a battle.
-This is the sort of vehicle people think of when someone sayssays, "spy car."
+This is the sort of vehicle people think of when someone says, "spy car."

 ### Pursuit Motorcycle